 Round 8: Scalability

-Website Builder:
+Marketplace Website Builder:

+Scalability refers to your application’s ability to handle more traffic in the form of platform interactions, transactions, data storage, and user onboarding.
 Online marketplace builders have strong infrastructure capable of handling high volumes.
-Sadly however, in most cases you are sharing the available resources with over thousands of other users.
-If you find that your resources are strained, you are encouraged to upgrade your subscription plan to obtain more storage space or the capability to handle more traffic.
+However, in most cases you are sharing the available resources with thousands of other users.
+When you hit a resource bottleneck, you are encouraged to upgrade your subscription plan to obtain more storage space or the capability to handle more traffic.
 In the end, you get what you pay for.

-Depending on the tech partner, you may also be sharing your infrastructure with other clients as you would with a marketplace web builder.
-You will though, not be sharing with nearly as many clients as you would with a web builder and you have the option to request more powerful infrastructure whenever the need arises.
+It depends on your chosen tech stack and marketplace stage, but it is quite rare to share your infrastructure with other clients as you would with a marketplace builder.
+In any event, you will not be sharing with nearly as many clients and you have the option to request more powerful infrastructure whenever the need arises.
+Requesting a dedicated infrastructure will add to your costs, but your tech partner should be able to move your marketplace from one infrastructure to the other fairly easily.

 Winner: Dev agency